maymtko/Weather/README.md

 # Weather

-Weather Website by using weatherAPI and this shows weather data by Entering Country or using User's Current Location.
+Weather Website created by using weatherAPI and this website shows weather data to the user by Entering Country Name or using User's Current Location.